chericito/mobohubb-docs/docs/CONFIGURATION/roles.md

 excerpt: >-
   Learn how to add, edit, delete, export, import, and manage roles in mobohubb.
-  This guide covers the color-coded role system, activation/deactivation options, and structured role assignments to optimize user permissions and site management.
+  This guide covers the color-coded role system, activation/deactivation options, and structured role assignments.
 deprecated: false
 hidden: false
 metadata: